Your toddler’s chubby hands grasp at puzzle pieces, trying to force them together. You cringe as your child jams the pieces together.

-But despite their apparent simplicity, puzzles offer many benefits in early childhood development.
+But despite their apparent simplicity, puzzles are a fantastic learning tool that teaches youngsters many essential life skills.
 What are they?

-Below, discover 11 essential life skills that can be improved using this educational toy along with some practical tips.
+Below, discover 11 benefits of this educational toy for child development along with some practical tips.

 Is your child’s attention span about a minute long, tops?